-Performance: Return on assets (ROA) is widely used as a proxy for performance.
+Performance: We prefer to use accounting metrics rather than market-based ones because they more accurately reflect a company's internal operational performance.
+Return on assets (ROA) is widely used as a proxy for performance.
 ROA is defined as the total pre-tax accounting profit over total assets.